pandas DataFrames

 Useful DataFrame Operations

-The Pandas library is filled with useful function to manipulate and wrangle with dataframes.
+The Pandas library is filled with useful functions to wrangle dataframes.
 Here, we will continue to cover some useful functions that are commonly used, but a more comprehensive cheatsheet of Pandas functions can be found on the official website.

 value_counts()

-Other ways to quickly summarize the contents of a DataFrame include value_counts(), which counts the number of times a particular value appears in a column.
-For example, we can use this function to count the number of samples that belong to each genotype category:
+One way to quickly summarize the contents of a DataFrame is by using value_counts(), which counts the number of times a particular value appears in a column.
+We can use this function to count the number of samples that belong to each genotype category:

 metadata["genotype"].value_counts()